michaelfester/docs/docs/reference/basic-columns/user-specific-columns.md

 User-specific columns allow cells to hold unique data for each user.
 This means each user can experience their own data for a particular part of your project.

 {% callout %}
 💡 These columns live in the **Data Editor** only.
-They aren’t synced between Glide and your original data source.
+They aren't synced between Glide and your original data source.
 {% /callout %}

 ## How to use user-specific columns

-User-specific columns can be used anytime you want to collect data that’s unique to a user.
+User-specific columns can be used anytime you want to collect data that's unique to a user.

 For example, adding a column named `User Notes` allows users to write their own notes and feedback on each item in the app.
 In order to collect this data, the column is configured as user-specific and tied to the [Notes Component](/docs/notes-component).